Tokugawa Iemitsu: Shōgun (1632–1651)

 Hidetada left his advisors, all veteran daimyō, to act as regents for Iemitsu.
 In 1633, after his brother's death, Iemitsu dismissed these men.
 In place of his father's advisors, Iemitsu appointed his childhood friends.
 With their help Iemitsu created a strong, centralized administration.
 This made him unpopular with many daimyō, but Iemitsu simply removed his opponents.

 In 1635, Iemitsu issued the second version of the buke shohatto, a collection of edicts dictating the powers and responsibilities of the daimyō.
-The original version had first been promulgated in 1615 under Hidedata.
+The original version had first been promulgated in 1615 under Hidetada.
 Iemitsu expanded the edicts to define the relationship between the han, the feudal domains of the daimyō, and the shogunate, increasing the number of edicts from thirteen to twenty-one.
 These new edicts further restricted the powers of the daimyō, preventing them from interfering with highways that entered their domains, constructing barriers, imposing embargoes, or building ships larger than 500 koku.
 Furthermore, the edicts gave bakufu officials control over all criminal matters, leading to the establishment of the hyōjōsho, a tribunal which settled such matters, in the same year.
 Some edicts addressed separate matters, such as expressing support for filial piety, hostility towards Christianity, and establishing rules on who could wear certain clothes or ride in palanquins.

 One major change instituted by the buke shohatto was the establishment of the sankin-kōtai system, which forced daimyō to reside in Edo in alternating sequence, spending a certain amount of time in Edo, and a certain amount of time in their home provinces.
 The system at first originally applied to the tozama daimyō, but expanded to apply to all daimyō by 1642.
 One of the key goals of this policy was to prevent the daimyō from amassing too much wealth or power by separating them from their home provinces, and by forcing them to regularly devote a sizable sum to funding the immense travel expenses associated with the journey, along with a large entourage, to and from Edo.
 The system also involved the daimyōs wives and heirs remaining in Edo, disconnected from their lord and from their home province, serving essentially as hostages who might be harmed or killed if the daimyō were to plot rebellion against the shogunate.